Put your learning in motion.

 Biology Work Experience Program

 Not sure if co-op is right for you?
-As a biology student, you can apply to the Biology Work Experience Program at any time during your degree and complete two paid work terms instead of four.
+As a biology student, you can apply to the Biology Work Experience Program at any time during your degree and complete one or two paid work terms instead of four.
 You’ll receive the same benefits and support as a co-op student, and you can choose to transfer into the Biology Co-op Program later on (if it's still early enough in your studies).

 Program requirements and the application process are the same as for co-op—please see the other tabs on this page.